sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 - identify and illustrate 1 observed pattern of textual detail and/or gamic action
 - introduce and explain 1 insight drawn from secondary research
 - elaborate and demonstrate 1 theoretical/critical concept

-3. Bibliography — A complete bibliography of all works cited (primary and secondary) in the video essay, formatted according to MLA style, as well as a list of all film, and games to be used in the composition of the video essay.

 **PLEASE NOTE:** Upon review, students may be asked to hold a follow-up conference with their TA in order to address any potential bottlenecks, or problems.